 Step Four: Outline Your Essay

-Before you dive into writing, it’s helpful to create an essay outline.
+Before you dive into writing, it’s helpful to create an outline.
 You’ve learned about essay structures in class, no doubt, so put it to use here.
 Create bullet points for topics you want to hit in the body paragraphs.
 If you’ve got an idea for an intro hook or a good conclusion, jot them down—though some people find it easier to write the introduction and conclusion after they’ve written the body.

 Step Five: First Draft

-It’s time to write!
+It’s time to write your college application essay!
 With your outline in hand, you’re not going in blind.
 Don’t try to make your first draft perfect.
 Avoid worrying too much about flow, length, or vocabulary just yet, just get your thoughts down on paper.
 Remember, your outline is a guide, but if you find yourself taking another path as you write, that’s totally fine.
 It’s a guide, not an instruction manual.

 Step Six: Edits & Second Draft

 With the first draft down, it’s time to take a break.
 Step away from your work for a bit to relax your mind and come back with fresh eyes.
 Re-read your essay and go through to make small edits—re-write sentences to make them flow better, fix any grammatical or spelling errors, make sure things are consistent, etc.

 Now it’s time to revise and tackle the bigger edits.
 Does the structure of your essay make sense and flow well?
 Do you hit all the points the prompt asked you to make?
 Did you talk about everything you wanted to?
 (Or did you ramble a bit too much and muddy the point of the essay?).
 Go through your paper a second time and smooth things out.

 Step Seven: Find a Test-Reader